jCohenou/Machine-Learning-with-Java/README.md

 # Root relative squared error             99.9852 %
 # Total Number of Instances               83
  ---------------------------------
-For the confusion matrixhe row indicates the true class, the column indicates the classifier output.
+For the confusion matrix, the row indicates the true class, the column indicates the classifier output.

-That is in our case 15 false negatives that were incorrectly marked as false with 68 true negatives correcty classified
+That is in our case 15 false negatives that were incorrectly marked as false with 68 true negatives correctly classified

 # === Confusion Matrix ===